flindersuni/DeepThoughtHPC-docs/docs/source/Access/GettingAccess.md

 3. Read up on some basic [SLURM](../SLURM/SLURMIntro.md)

+## Undergraduates

+Currently, the HPC is not open to Undergraduates on a general basis.
+Exceptions are made on a case-by-case basis - please talk to your project supervisor first and then contact the HPC Support Team via [email](mailto:deepthought@flinders.edu.au).

 ### Unix/Linux/MacOS

 MacOS / MacOSX shares a similar procedure to Unix/BSD Based system.
 Unix/Linux & MacOS systems have native support for the SSH Protocol, used to connect to the HPC.